digicatapult/veritable-poc/README.md

 ---

-## Fly2Plan Three Agent SSI Demo: Interacting With Directly the ACA Swagger API Layer
+## Veritable Three Agent SSI Demo: Interacting With Directly the ACA Swagger API Layer

-For this section, please check the **[README-fly2plan-poc-agents.md](https://gist.github.com/andysign/145188bc361ea9dd7e44db1a5a8a282a)** file.
+For this section, please check the **[README-veritable-poc-agents.md](https://gist.github.com/andysign/145188bc361ea9dd7e44db1a5a8a282a)** file.

 ---

-## Fly2Plan Three Agent SSI Demo: System Architecture Diagram
+## Veritable Three Agent SSI Demo: System Architecture Diagram

 In simple terms, the system architecture diagram looks is the one below.